 Through our work, we help children incorporate a positive experience of “good enough” parenting and care that can facilitate repair of the damaged caused by previous abusive situations and experiences.
 We recognise that the healthy development of any child greatly depends on the availability of “good enough” care, together with the provision of appropriate models of individuals, relationships and situations.
 Similarly, we are aware of the importance of providing children with opportunities to experience different ways of relating, living and learning.

-Ongoing psychodynamic assessment of emotional need and regularly updated therapeutically informed Placement Plans (overseen by professional and experienced managers and consultants), with an integrated special education resource, combined with provision of primary care in a nurturing environment at Springfields, and secondary care in a safe and supportive environment at Westfields and Hillfields, with options for +18 Supported Accommodation, provides the framework for meeting the needs of our children and young people.
+Ongoing psychodynamic assessment of emotional need and regularly updated therapeutically informed Placement Plans (overseen by professional and experienced managers and consultants), with an integrated special education resource, combined with provision of primary care in a nurturing environment at Springfields and Westfields, and secondary care in a safe and supportive environment at Westfields and Hillfields, with options for +18 Supported Accommodation, provides the framework for meeting the needs of our children and young people.

 The assessments and treatment programmes guide the provision of the day-to-day care in a structured, yet flexible environment.
 Much emphasis is placed on supporting the child in their educational setting.
-Our work enables children to make the transition, when the time is right for them, from Springfields towards a sustainable foster placement or to Westfields and Hillfields if this is considered a positive ‘next-step’, and from Westfields and Hillfields towards successful interdependent living.
+Our work enables children to make the transition, when the time is right for them, from Springfields and Westfields towards a sustainable foster placement or to Hillfields if this is considered a positive ‘next-step’, and from Westfields and Hillfields towards successful interdependent living.

 Our Primary Task